jamesbrunet/mandroid/README.md

-# mandroid
+## MANDROID
+`Mobile ANDRoid develOpers IncorporateD`

-This is the git repo used by James, Haydon, Zach, and Rafael for COMP 3004
+This is the git repo used by James, Haydon, Zach, and Rafael for our COMP 3004 project.